hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 For example, the [`serial_number`](#__codelineno-2-9) property defined previously as `String`, whenever set/written, will be complied to a string and assigned as an attribute to each instance of the `OceanOpticsSpectrometer` class.
 This is done with an internally generated name.
-It is not necessary to know this internally generated name as the property value can be accessed again in any python logic, say, <br>
+It is not necessary to know this internally generated name as the property value can be accessed again in any python logic using the dot operator, say, <br>
 [`self.device = Spectrometer.from_serial_number(self.serial_number)`](#__codelineno-3-17)
 <br>

-However, to avoid generating such an internal data container and instead apply the value on the device, one may supply custom get-set methods using the fget and fset argument.
+However, to avoid generating such an internal data container and instead apply the value on the device, one may supply custom get-set methods.
 This is generally useful as the hardware is a better source of truth about the value of a property.
 Further, the write value of a property may not always correspond to a read value due to hardware limitations.
-Say, the write value of `integration_time` requested by the user is `1000.2`, however, the device adjusted it to `1000.0` automatically.
+Say, the write value of `referencing_run_frequency` requested by the user is `1050`, however, the device adjusted it to `1000` automatically.

-### Push Events
+### Publish Events

 Events are to be used to asynchronously push data to clients.
 For example, one can supply clients with the measured data using events: